JWST Other Tools

 Tools for simulating JWST performance

-- WebbPSF Tool (Generate accurate point-spread functions for JWST instruments); WebbPSF is used within the ETC to generate PSFs, but certain users may want to investigate further on their own.
+- STPSF Tool (formerly WebbPSF) (generates accurate point spread functions for JWST instruments); STPSF is used within the ETC to generate PSFs, but certain users may want to investigate further on their own.

-- MIRAGE is a python code that can be used to generate simulated NIRCam, NIRISS, or FGS imaging data.
-(Links outside of JDox.)
+- Mirage is Python code used to generate simulated NIRCam, NIRISS, or FGS imaging data.